open-education-hub/operating-systems/content/chapters/io/lab/content/client-server-model.md

 1. Read the code and identify the steps outlined above.

+1. Now fill in the code in `client.c` or `client.py` to be able to send messages to the server and receive responses from it.
+Run multiple clients.

 1. Run the code then run `lsof` and `netstat` in other terminals to identify the file descriptor corresponding to the listening file descriptor

-1. Now fill in the code in `client.py` to be able to send messages to the server and receive responses from it.
-Run multiple clients.

 ## Practice: Just a Little Bit More Deluge